-Why a Dread Cleanse is crucial for healthy dreadlocks
+Why a Dread Detox is crucial for healthy dreadlocks

 No matter how clean you think your dreadlocks are I guarantee that there is plenty of residue buildup inside.
 Even the best shampoos that claim to be “residue free”, including shampoos designed for dreadlocks, often leave residue behind.
-In this section you’ll learn why doing a routine Dread Cleanse/ACV rinse locs is crucial to deep cleaning and removing buildup in dreadlocks!
+In this section you’ll learn why doing a routine Dread Cleanse/Dread Detox is crucial to deep cleaning and removing buildup in dreadlocks!

 1. Baking soda absorbs oil and residue